BryanMorfe/ptdb/DOCUMENTATION.md

 It works as follows: `[DEFAULT=value]column_name(TYPE)` means that `column_name` has a *default* value of `value`, and the code *casts* the value to the column's type `TYPE`.
 If the value is specified when adding a new entry, the default value is *ommited*.

 ##### Types
+Types simply define the value type in a column.

+There are a couple of types supported by PTDB:
+* INT
+* FLOAT
+* STRING
+* BOOL
+* ARRAY OF TYPE

+INT: Is a number with no decimal points.
+Casted to a Python int object.

+FLOAT: A number with a floating point or decimals.
+Casted to a python float object.

+STRING: An array of characters.
+Casted to a python str object.

+BOOL: A binary True or False value.
+Casted to a python bool object.

+ARRAY OF TYPE: Makes a list of any type; Ints, floats, strings or bools; It is defined as `([TYPE])`; Examples: `([INT])`, `([STRING])` or the array of strings shorthand `([])`.
+Casted to a Python list object.

 #### PTDB Examples And Explanations
 Welcome to the examples section.
 In this section you will see some of the methods in practice and their expanations.